Healing from Trauma: Post-Traumatic Stress Disorder (Part One)

 For young children, PTSD can often look like nightmares, bed-wetting, regression in speaking, being suddenly and extremely clingy, and even re-enacting the traumatic event through play or art.

-Unprocessed trauma and latent stress hormones in a person’s body is what causes this residual effect of trauma.
+Unprocessed trauma and latent stress hormones in a person’s body are what cause this residual effect of trauma.
 General day-to-day stress can bring these symptoms out and/or intensify these symptoms.
 It is vital that if you are having this experience, to grow your database of resources.
 Reach out to someone (yes, people can be resources!) and grow your “Dream Team,” (people in your community who will support you, root for you, and who will be keeping tabs on you however near or far you will hold them).
 Look for practitioners who specialize in working with trauma, PTSD, etc.

-Since acupuncture is based on subtle changes in the central nervous system, it is the perfect medicine for repairing from trauma.
-Acupuncture instigates progressive increases in the secretion of neurotransmitters, serotonin and endorphins in particular, therefore activating the body’s natural healing mechanisms.
+Since acupuncture is based on subtle changes in the central nervous system, it is the perfect medicine for repairing trauma.
+Acupuncture instigates progressive increases in the secretion of neurotransmitters, serotonin, and endorphins in particular, therefore activating the body’s natural healing mechanisms.
 Though this can be a gradual process, it is also highly effective in healing from trauma.

-Not only the actual practice of acupuncture, but there are Chinese herbs made perfectly to support us in repairing from trauma by helping our body to get rid of latent stress hormones and “come back home” to ourselves.
+Not only the actual practice of acupuncture but there are Chinese herbs made perfectly to support us in repairing trauma by helping our body to get rid of latent stress hormones and “come back home” to ourselves.
 These are called adaptogens and they are amazing at re-balancing our body’s chemistry, hormones, and neurotransmitters and finding that state of calm alertness once again.

 If you are a practitioner and want to become trauma-informed, please check out our Trauma Training modules offered for free on our nonprofit’s website.